magical-eda/MAGICAL/README.md

 All technology related parameters including benchmark circuit sizing are samples and not related to any proprietary PDK information.

 Benchmark circuits currently includes:
-1 adc2
-3 ota3
+1 adc, 1 comparator, 3 ota

 To run the benchmark circuits
 ```
-cd BENCH/ (ex. adc2)
+cd examples/BENCH/ (ex. adc1)
 source run.sh
 ```

-The output layout gdsii files: BENCH/BENCH.route.gds (ex. adc2/xxx.route.gds)
+The output layout gdsii files: BENCH/TOP_CIRCUIT.route.gds (ex. adc1/xxx.route.gds)

+Note: currently adc2 have routing issues.

 # Custom layout constraint inputs #

 The automatic symmetry constraint generation is currently embedded into the flow.
 To ensure circuit functionality it is ideal that designers provide  constraints to guide the placement and routing.

-A sample device and net symmetry constraint is given for adc2.
+A sample device and net symmetry constraint is given for adc1.
 These files should also be the output for the current automatic symmetry constraint generation flow.

-Sample symmetry device constraint file: examples/adc2/CTDSM_CORE_NEW_schematic.sym
+Sample symmetry device constraint file: examples/adc1/CTDSM_TOP.sym

-Sample symmetry net constraint file: examples/adc2/CTDSM_CORE_NEW_schematic.symnet
+Sample symmetry net constraint file: examples/adc1/CTDSM_TOP.symnet

 ## Device symmetry constraints